Arian8j2/ClipboardXX/README.md

 ## Setup

 ### Windows
-Nothing special need to do, just copy include/ClipboardXX.hpp to your include path or you can use CMake
+Nothing specially need to do, just copy `include/ClipboardXX.hpp` to your include path or you can use CMake

 ### Unix
 ClipboardXX in Unix based operating systems is just a wrapper around **Qt5 Clipboard**